 “As a family we knew we needed help,” recounts Kjerstin Klein, mother of Outward Bound Intercept graduate Dylan Klein.
 “Communication was starting to break down, and we were watching Dylan’s decision-making process and going “whoa.’”

-Klein knew that her dynamic, super-active, risk-taking 14-year-old son was becoming an at-risk teen.
+Klein knew that her dynamic, super-active, risk-taking 14-year-old son was struggling.
 And as a dedicated and proactive parent, she kept asking herself “what am I going to do to give my kid what they need to succeed?”

 Though they considered many at-risk youth programs and camps for troubled teens, the Kleins ultimately chose to send Dylan on an Outward Bound Intercept expedition – and they were thankful that they did.
 At the end of a three-week course with Voyageur Outward Bound School, Klein remembers Dylan “bounding” off of the bus to greet her at the post-course parent conference.